felixlauyh/Get-clean-data-project/README.md

 ###Merging the data
 Judging from the dimension and _lego-blocks-like_ shape of the dataset, it is assumed that the data can simply be put back together using *cbind* and *rbind*

-The training and test data set is combined together using *cbind* in this order:
+The training and test data set is combined together using *cbind* in this order, resulting in two new variables data_train and data_test:

 1. A new column indicating the type of the dataset (whether TRAIN or TEST)
 2. Subject (either subject_train or subject_test)